aliihsancengiz/hwFrame/README.md

 # FrameDecoder

-A variable length frame decoder is designed using boost/SML.
+A variable length frame encoder/decoder is designed using boost/SML.

 ## State Diagram of Decoder